-19 Jun Purpose, planning, values and engagement: key to navigating uncertainty
+19 Jun Purpose, planning, values, engagement and innovation: key to navigating uncertainty

 With optimism amongst mid-sized businesses reported to be increasing, our Managing Director, Rachel Bevans, spoke to a group of leaders to understand what’s driving this.
 Purpose, planning, values, engagement and innovation are five key areas helping mid-sized businesses navigate uncertainty.
 This article was written for First 5000 where it was first published on 15th June 2021.